Independence University

 Independence University (IU, formerly California College for Health Sciences) was a private online career college headquartered in Salt Lake City, Utah.

 It was the online branch of Stevens–Henager College, and operated four schools: the School of Healthcare, the School of Business, the School of Technology, and the School of Graphic Arts.
 IU was founded by Carl Barney and owned and operated by the Center for Excellence in Higher Education (CEHE).
-Independence university was accredited by the Accrediting Commission of Career Schools and Colleges but the accreditor has begun withdrawing its accreditation because the university allegedly "failed to demonstrate successful student achievement by maintaining acceptable rates of student graduation and employment."
-In 2021, IU canceled classes scheduled to start May 10.
-On August 1, 2021, Independence University closed its doors permanently.
+IU was accredited by the Accrediting Commission of Career Schools and Colleges.
+But in early 2021 the accreditor began withdrawing its approval for IU because the university allegedly "failed to demonstrate successful student achievement by maintaining acceptable rates of student graduation and employment."
+In 2021, IU canceled classes scheduled to start May 10, and the school closed permanently effective August 1, 2021.

 History

 In 1978, the school began to offer education at a distance and operated as California College for Health Sciences.
 In 2005, it was renamed Independence University in order to reflect the institution's broader range of programs and its claimed philosophy that education should lead to greater independence.
 In 2010, Independence University merged with its affiliated institution, Stevens-Henager College, becoming a branch of Stevens-Henager's main campus in Ogden/West Haven, Utah.
 Stevens-Henager was started in 1891.
 In 2012, Carl Barney, its owner, turned the school into a non-profit.